Tuesday, November 8, 2011

 And you thought I was referring to a tequila shooter, with lime and salt, but no, I am referring to living on the windward side of an island in the Caribbean.

 The beautiful spume rising off the surf coats everything with a salty residue.
-Our ocean front windows are currently caked with a week’s worth of salt – it makes the ocean look a bit fuzzy when viewed through the grime.
+Our oceanfront windows are currently caked with a week’s worth of salt.
+It makes the ocean look a bit fuzzy when viewed through the grime.
 Every bit of metal corrodes, yes, eventually even stainless steel.
-You should check out our cutlery drawer –rusted corkscrews, knives, and utensils.
 Plastic is my new favourite!

-Francisco and Juan with cushions for new concrete sofa
+Francisco and Juan cushions for new concrete sofa

 The light bulbs seize in their sockets with rust or corrosion, and changing them involves a pair of needle-nosed pliers and lots of cursing.

-We did bring down special electrical grease from Canada to prevent that little problem, however my personal handyman decided replacing the entire socket with the light bulbs corroded inside, was more time and energy efficient.
+We did bring down special electrical grease from Canada to prevent that little problem; however, my personal handyman decided that replacing the entire socket with the light bulbs corroded inside was more time and energy-efficient.
 (His time and his energy!
-The replacement sockets can be purchased by the dozen at Home Depot for a $1.50 each.)
+The replacement sockets can be purchased by the dozen at Home Depot for $1.50 each.)

 We recently had all of our expensive chrome-plated bronze Helvex bathroom fittings – towel bars, shower heads, sink taps replaced under warranty due to corrosion.
 They were less than two years old.
 We had great service from the Helvex head office in Mexico City.
-We sent them a couple of items for their warranty department to inspect, then next thing we know we have a very large, and very heavy box delivered by courier replacing every single item in the three bathrooms.
+We sent them a couple of items for their warranty department to inspect, then the next thing we knew, we had a very large and very heavy box delivered by courier, replacing every single item in the three bathrooms.
 Fabulous service.

 3 comments: